 Post-2000: A Risk-Based Approach

-The RBA was coined by the Financial Services Authority (FSA) in 2000, although the body is now called the Financial Conduct Authority (FCA), the UK’s chief financial regulator.
+The RBA was coined by the Financial Services Authority (FSA) in 2000.
+This is the body now referred to as the Financial Conduct Authority (FCA), the UK’s chief financial regulator.
 In 2012, under a revision of FATF Recommendations, the organization formally adopted an RBA as a key ruling.
-A Risk-Based Approach is a key Anti-Money Laundering (AML) regulation.
-Businesses implement an RBA framework as a money laundering risk assessment control.

 The RBA requires financial institutions to conduct AML risk assessments that are proportionate to the level of associated risk a company faces.
-Associated risk can change based on geographic locations the company operates in and onboard clients from, the industry they operate in and the services they provide, and many others.
+Associated risk can change based on geographic locations, and the company operates in and onboard clients from.
+Risk also addresses the industry they operate in and the services they provide, and many others.

 Initial Risk Assessment

-The initial AML risk assessment identifies a client’s associated risk factors, including identification, background AML screening, and continuous monitoring to ascertain a risk score.
+The initial AML risk assessment identifies a client’s associated risk factors to get a risk score.
 There are different compliance levels in each of these categories.
-For example, firms operating in higher-risk industries, such as Virtual Asset Service Providers (VASPs or crypto exchanges), must perform the highest level of identification and AML risk assessment screening.
+For example, firms operating in higher-risk industries, such as Virtual Asset Service Providers (VASPs or crypto exchanges), must conduct the highest level of identification and AML risk screening.

 Proportional Response

 Once the identification and AML risk assessment has been conducted, businesses must allocate resources according to the level of risk posed.
-Customer types can vary significantly, for instance, if a consumer was found to have political connections through a Politically Exposed Person (PEP) screening, they would be subject to Enhanced Due Diligence (EDD) rather than basic Customer Due Diligence (CDD).
+For instance, customer types can vary significantly if a consumer was found to have political connections through a Politically Exposed Person (PEP) screening.
+As a result, they would be subject to Enhanced Due Diligence (EDD) rather than basic Customer Due Diligence (CDD).
 This approach allows businesses to implement the rule in a way that best fits their operations.

 Ongoing Monitoring

-Continuous monitoring is a key element of the RBA, as it ensures that customers’ levels of risk do not change.
+Continuous monitoring is a key element of the RBA.
+It ensures that customers’ levels of risk do not change.
 Conducting an ongoing AML risk assessment means that a business is made aware if a client’s situation changes.
-If this were the case, further AML controls might be required, such as transaction screening or monitoring to report on transaction data and suspicious activity.
+If this were the case, further AML controls might be required.
+Controls such as transaction screening or monitoring to report on transaction data and suspicious activity.

 Flexible Framework over time

 Lastly, firms must be flexible in their approach to adhering to the Risk-Based Approach.
-This allows businesses to update their AML program, thus enhancing their AML risk assessment as time goes on.
-Such an approach creates a dynamic regulatory environment, where institutions can react to new regulations or new fraudulent methodologies.
+This allows businesses to update their AML program.
+Therefore, this enhances their AML risk assessment as time goes on.
+This approach creates a dynamic regulatory environment where institutions can react to new regulations or new fraudulent methodologies.

 EU’s Anti-Money Laundering Directives